Senzing/ibm-icp4d-guide/README.md

 ### Install mock-data-generator

-1. This component reads JSON LINES from file and pushes to Kafka.
+1. This component reads JSON LINES from a URL-addressable file and pushes to Kafka.

    References:
     1. [GitHub repository](https://github.com/Senzing/mock-data-generator)